nick-cochran/CSE428S-Lab3/README.md

 I also needed to declare virtual default destructors for my game classes to compile the code.
 I also ran into a problem with straights not being found in HoldEm because of a change to fix my error in the previous lab, but I caught that through testing both HoldEm and Pinochle again and fixed it once I figured that out.
+Right before turning in I checked the code on the linux lab and found out a missing import wasn't being caught locally, but was on the lab machine so fixed that before turning in.

 ## Testing